Opioids for the management of chronic non-malignant pain

 - Advise where and how to safely dispose of all unused, unwanted, or expired medications.

 - Using an Electronic Medical Record (EMR) for prescribing may assist in the management of potential drug interactions.

 - Patients receiving chronic opioid therapy benefit from a medical home in which the primary care provider directs care and coordinates consults with other care providers as needed.

 What you should teach your patients about opioids?

-- Inform your doctor about all medications currently taking and do not begin any medications without first consulting your doctor.
+- Inform your doctor about all medications you are currently taking, and do not begin any medications without first consulting your doctor.